cs1302uga/cs1302-c4-alpha/README.rst

    * the grid full; or
    * the method is about to return ``true`` because a player has won.

-   Consider the following illustration of a game object that is current in the ``GamePhase.PLAYABLE`` phase:
+   Consider the following illustration of a game object that is currently in the ``GamePhase.PLAYABLE`` phase:

    .. image:: img/GamePhase.OVER.PRE.svg